 Those are just a few examples of the sort of nonsensical advertisements for vitamins that most people don't need.
 As some wit said, because of expensive vitamins and supplements, Australians have very expensive urine.
 Why do you think that companies like Swisse use celebrities such as Nicole Kidman and Mark Webber?
 Does anybody in their right mind think that these actors and sportspeople actually do it because they really love Swisse vitamins that may or may not do a damn thing for them?
 No folks, they do it for the MONEY.
 Rock band Dire Straits sang about "Money For Nothing And The Chicks For Free".
 Well, celebrities get money for a 30 second advertisement and the vitamins that they spruik for free and that's how it works.

 Next time that you see a commercial for vitamins, read the actual words on the screen and listen to the dialogue.
 You can bet that you will not find one single advertisement for any vitamin that GUARANTEES results.
-They all HELP to do this and that and of course the connotation is that if you take that particular brand of vitamin, you will be just like Nicole Kidman or Mark Webber.
+They all claim to HELP to do this and that and of course the connotation is that if you take that particular brand of vitamin, you will be just like Nicole Kidman or Mark Webber.
 Don't swallow the bullshit.
 Eat a healthy diet and you won't need any of these products anyway.

 The truth is that celebrities will endorse products because they are paid generous fees to do so, not because they really think that the products are good.
 It's just another lucrative gig for them.
 It's like an insurance company using a cricketer or footballer to spruik home and contents policies or celebrities who wouldn't have a clue whether a car was any good or not, but they will endorse it for MONEY.

 George Clooney flogs Nespresso coffee, but I would bet that he's got a very expensive Italian espresso machine at his house.
 Beyonce pushes Pepsi, but it's unimaginable that she would drink that rubbish if she wanted to maintain her figure.
 The same goes for Taylor Swift with Coca Cola.
 Justin Timberlake endorses McDonalds.
-Kylie Minogue endorsed a Ford Ka but she is a multi-millionaire and wouldn't be seen dead in that Ford piece of shit.
+Kylie Minogue endorsed a Ford Ka but she is a multi-millionaire and wouldn't be seen dead in that cheap Ford piece of shit.
 Or Jennifer Lopez spruiking a Fiat 500 - just imagine her trying to cram her wide arse into that micro car.
 They do it for the MONEY and most of these celebrities wouldn't have a clue about the products that they endorse.

 Whenever you see actors, musicians and other well-known people endorsing anything, just understand that they are doing it for the money.
 It's very rare that celebrities even know or use the products that they are flogging to gullible punters.
 Doing product endorsements is just a lucrative gig for them and they are just doing it for the fat fees that they are paid and they often use competing products in real life.
 So don't fall for celebrity advertisements - they are aimed at unthinking mugs.
 If a product is that good, it doesn't need a bimbo to push it.